gvwilson/sensibleadventures/nardica/nardica.md

 but skinned with some kind of camo that changed color to match his hands and coat and the deck every time he turned it over.

 Using a pair of diamond-tipped tweezers,
-Wales detached a manipulator no thicker than a drinking straw and placed it carefully back in the toolbox.
+Wales detached a manipulator as thin as a drinking straw and placed it carefully back in the toolbox.
 "To cut the weight,"
 he explained to Iffy,